DionKill/ps4-linux-tutorial/docs/postinstall.md

 To change some config files (don't worry, it won't hurt), I'll recommend `nano` because it just works.
 To save a file, use `CTRL+S` and to exit `CTRL+X`.

 ## Update your system <Badge type="danger" text="caution" />
-Updating your system can be a bit of a pain in the ass, as some of the packages can't be updated.
+Updating your system can be a bit of a pain in the ass, as some of the packages can't be updated because they contain modifications to make them work on the PS4.

-Let's talk about that first.
-The PS4 requires specific patches that need to be applied to the source code of several packages and drivers: mainly `mesa-git`, `libdrm`, and `xf86-video-amdgpu` (for X11 support, can be avoided by using Wayland)

 > [!CAUTION]
-> This means that if we update the system without excluding those packages and all of the ones that are included in them it means that there's no GPU support and your system will break.
+> This means that if we update the system without excluding those packages your system will break.
 So you need to do some work to get up-to-date drivers.

 > [!IMPORTANT]
-> Video driver repos are being made for Arch based distros.
+> Driver repos are being made for Arch based distros.
 More on the tux4orbis Discord.
 >
-> Other distros are supported, check out triki1's profile on PS4 Linux Forums for Debian/Ubuntu/Fedora stuff.
+> Check out triki1's profile on PS4 Linux Forums for Debian/Ubuntu/Fedora.

+::: details Arch based distros (with driver updates)
+> [!NOTE]
+> You should try to use the AUR package instead, as that is more up-to-date.
+> You can download it by doing `yay -Syu video-drivers-ps4`.
+It may not work, we are working on it.

-::: details Arch based distros (with driver updates) Now, to update the drivers, you need to open the pacman config:
+Now, to update the drivers, you need to open the pacman config:
 ```bash
 sudo nano /etc/pacman.conf